Skip to main content

 opts.check_content

-check_content: [ condition1, condition2, ...] - an array of conditions to check the received content; if the check fails, the request will be repeated with a different proxy.
+check_content: [ condition1, condition2, ...] - array of conditions to check the received content, if the check fails, the request will be repeated with another proxy.

-• using strings as conditions (searching for string inclusion)
+• using strings as conditions (search by string occurrence)

 • using regular expressions as conditions

-• using custom check functions to which the response data and headers are passed
+• using custom check functions that receive data and response headers

-• several different types of conditions can be specified at once
+• multiple different types of conditions can be specified at once

-• for logical negation, enclose the condition in an array, i.e., check_content: ['xxxx', [/yyyy/]] means the request will be considered successful if the received data contains the substring xxxx and the regular expression /yyyy/ does not find matches on the page
+• for logical negation, place the condition in an array, i.e. check_content: ['xxxx', [/yyyy/]] means that the request will be considered successful if the received data contains the substring xxxx and at the same time the regular the expression /yyyy/ finds no matches on the page

-Example (comments indicate what is needed for the request to be considered successful):
+Example (the comments indicate what is needed for the request to be considered successful):

 let response = await this.request('GET', set.query, {}, {